thradams/Modules/README.md

   Include
      Console.h
 ```
-Now we can create a new file:
+Now we can create a new file separately:

 ConsoleModule.h